LOOK AFTER YOURSELF

 If you are walking at night, stick to well-lit and busy streets and try to walk home in a group.

 Stay vigilant when using your mobile phone, especially at night.

 Make sure you’re not showing off any valuables.
 It’s a good idea to carry your bag close to you with the clasp or pocket facing inwards.
 Keep it zipped, so your wallet or purse can’t be seen.

-Pick up a free personal alarm at Student Welfare or the Union office to keep with you at all times.
+Pick up a free personal alarm at Student Advice & Wellbeing or the Union office to keep with you at all times.

 Register your possessions with Immobilise so that the Police can return any stolen items if found.